jeremyhann/ZimaDocs/source/zimacube/Quick-Start.md

 ![](https://manage.icewhale.io/api/static/docs/1723172409308_image.png)
 ![](https://manage.icewhale.io/api/static/docs/1723172415073_image.png)

+Before powering on, let’s install your accessories into the ZimaCube.
+The most crucial component for any NAS is the hard drive.
 ## Install Your Disk
 1. **Remove the Front Panel of the Chassis**
 Begin by carefully detaching the front panel of the ZimaCube chassis to access the internal components.